We decided to test this popular adult board game to see if it can spice up your date nights.

 Personally, we loved the suggestions on the ‘Steamy’ cards.

 Secondly, there is a square for erotic dancing.
-I’m sorry because I realise some people find it a turn on… but for most people it’s not.
+I’m sorry because I realise some people find it a turn on… but neither of us does.
 We tried it once and it killed the mood.
 In my opinion it’s a bad idea to have it so present on the board.
 We just use that square in the same way as the massage square.

 The third problem we have with Monogamy is the ‘Fantasy’ cards.
 If you dislike role play, not many of these cards will appeal to you.
 Some of the suggestions are usable but most of them a bit ridiculous.
 To be fair to the game, these cards aren’t a massive feature in it.
-However one of you still has to choose one of the fantasy cards for ‘winning’ the game.
-My favourite one so far involved Eve becoming my ‘sex slave’ for the day.
-However there are a lot of cards we don’t find sexy or tempting at all.
+However one of you still has to choose a fantasy card in reward for winning the game.
+My favourite one so far involved my girlfriend Eve becoming my ‘sex slave’ for the day.
+Don’t worry, I didn’t take it literally or lock her in a cage all day 😉

 The fourth problem we have is minor.
-We found the ‘intimate’ cards and some of the actions that go with that level a bit too tame… and sometimes lame.
-Kissing each other on the cheek is weird for instance.
-This level of the game is sometimes a little too innocent.
-For example take this question from the intimate deck “What do you believe, is your partner’s most treasured posession?
+We found the ‘intimate’ cards and some of the actions that go with that level too tame… and sometimes lame.
+Kissing each other on the cheek is weird, for instance.
+This level of the game is sometimes too innocent.
+For example, take this question from the intimate deck.
+“What do you believe, is your partner’s most treasured posession?
 Are you right?”.
 It’s nice… but sometimes we roll our eyes and want things to get steamier.
 One good way around this is to skip the ‘intimate cards’ and go straight for the second level.

-Sex after playing this game is amazing.
-All of the possibilities are floating around in our heads afterwards and we will have been teased throughout the entire game.
-We are sometimes talking dirty about the fantasy card one of us has chosen, or sometimes even performing the fantasy afterwards.
+Sex after playing this game is fantastic.
+We’re teased throughout the entire game with naughty possibilities.
+All that sexuall energy builds up and exlodes when the game ends.
+We sometimes talk dirty about the fantasy card one of us has chosen, or sometimes perform the fantasy afterwards.

-Once we played the game for a very long time and didn’t actually have sex afterwards because we’d done so much during the game already.
+Once, we played the game for a very long time and didn’t actually have sex afterwards.
+The reason?
+We’d done so much during the game already!
 I hadn’t climaxed at that point, so we used a sex toy on me to finish the evening.
 It’s a different kind of ending but I was happy nevertheless!

 Whenever I am shopping for board games, I want to know what some of the action cards are like.
-We have you covered!
+So I have you covered!
 In Monogamy, each action card has ‘his’ or ‘hers’ actions.

 Monogamy is a great way to spice up your sex life.
 We are happy to recommend it to anyone.
-Despite the fact that the game has many actions we wouldn’t personally enjoy doing, we can’t deny that Monogamy has something for everyone.
+Even though the game has many actions we wouldn’t personally enjoy doing, we can’t deny that Monogamy has something for everyone.